hieunc229/jsSnippet-chrome-extension/readme.md

 A JS Snippet task is a javascript code block, is used to complete a task.
 For example, you can write a javascript code to unfollow people on Twitter.
 Everytime you run the task, it will execute your javascript snippet, which will search and unfollow people.

+## How to install jsSnippet?

+To install JSSnippet to your browser, navigate to [jsSnippet-chrome-extension Releases](https://github.com/hieunc229/jsSnippet-chrome-extension/releases) page.

+With the latest release:
+1. Download `jsSnippet.crx`, or the attached `Source code` and unzip (if you want the `readme.md` file)
+2. Either double click on jsSnippet.crx, or drag the file and drop into Chrome to complete installation.

 ## How to write a task?

 You can write a task as how you write to the browser console.
 Your task code is wrapped within a code block: